MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 ### Users see very little or no content in Delve
 <a name="BKMK_DelveNotMuchContent"> </a>

-The content in Delve comes from different content sources across Office 365 such as Exchange Online, Microsoft 365 Video, SharePoint, and OneDrive.
+The content in Delve comes from different content sources such as Exchange Online, Microsoft 365 Video, SharePoint, and OneDrive.

 If users don't have any recently modified or viewed content in these content sources, and they don't have access to other users' content, Delve may have very little or no content to show.
-Users also need to have licenses to Office 365 services and access to the Office Graph to see content in Delve.
+Users also need to have licenses to Microsoft 365 and Office 365 services and access to the Office Graph to see content in Delve.

  **Solution(s)**